ETS-Android5/taskmaster/README.md

 - Adds EnumUtil class to allow for continued usage of TaskStatus enums.
 - Tests reworked to use Amplify cloud database.

+### Lab 33

+- Add new Team feature.
+  - Tasks are part of a team when created.
+  - Currently 3 hard coded teams exist: Work, Home, Study.
+  - Spinner selector displays team choices when creating a task.
+- Update to settings activity to allow saving a current team to shared preferences.
+  - The main activity filters the recycler view based on the current saved preference.

 ## Activities

 ### Homepage

 The homepage displays a RecyclerView list of tasks that link to dynamically created task detail activities.
 All tasks are retrieved from an AWS Amplify database.
+If there is a current team set, the tasks displayed are filtered by that team.
 The top right of the main activity has a floating action button that links to the settings activity.
 The main page also still includes buttons that link to the add task activity and all tasks activity.
 The background slowly blends two backgrounds.

 [![main page](./readme-images/lab-31/main_01.png)](./readme-images/lab-31/main_01.png)
 [![main page](./readme-images/lab-31/main_02.png)](./readme-images/lab-31/main_02.png)